websmurf/vue2-notify/README.md

 - velocity-animate 1.5+

 Optional packages:
-- bootstrap (only used for styling)
+- bootstrap or bulma (only used for styling)

 ## Install